allegroai/clearml-agent/README.md

 If `--cpu-only` flag is set, or `NVIDIA_VISIBLE_DEVICES="none"`, no gpu will be allocated for the `clearml-agent`.

-Example: spin two agents, one per gpu on the same machine:
+Example: spin two agents, one per GPU on the same machine:

-Notice: with `--detached` flag, the *clearml-agent* will be running in the background
+Notice: with `--detached` flag, the *clearml-agent* will run in the background

 ```bash
 clearml-agent daemon --detached --gpus 0 --queue default